edm00se/blog/_posts/2015-11-05-the-right-tool-for-the-job.md

 Instead of creating a `Gemfile`, managing a `_config.yml`, and dealing with what can be a foreign file structure and form of maintenance, Hugo endeavored to make the file structure and extensibility (e.g.- via a theme) much more simplistic and easy to follow for those new to it, and the commands involved considerably easier.
 Hugo installs pretty normally from their release, but on Mac it's most easily installed via [homebrew](http://brew.sh/) with `brew install hugo`.

 #### Others
 There are others out there.
 If you're curious and want to take a look, [staticgen.com](https://www.staticgen.com/) attempts to keep track of them all.
-The ones I've used and found to be of note are the ones I talked about above, with the exception of GitBook, which Jesse Gallagher turned me on to; he uses it as a nice way to consistently generate documentation, whereas I'm using it for a yet-to-be-announced personal project (because I don't keep busy enough as it is :wink:).
+The ones I've used and found to be of note are the ones I talked about above, with the exception of GitBook, which Jesse Gallagher turned me on to; he uses it as a nice way to consistently generate documentation, whereas I'm using it for a yet-to-be-announced personal project (because I don't keep busy enough as it is 😉).

 ### Getting Started With Your Own
 With any luck, some of you may be inspired to start up your own blog on GitHub Pages.
 If you're looking to do so, or <span data-toggle="tooltip" title="it's okay David, you can try it, it'll only take a few minutes">just dabble</span>, I recommend checking out the following: